-57. The Heads of State and Government reiterated the importance of promoting interfaith harmony at the national, regional and international levels, and in this regard, welcomed the initiatives of Member States and the United Nations System to organize activities in consultation with Member States, during the interfaith harmony week between all religions, faiths and beliefs proclaimed by the General Assembly as the first week of February of every year.
+68. The Heads of State and Government reiterated the importance of promoting interfaith harmony at the national, regional and international levels, and in this regard, welcomed the initiatives of Member States and the United Nations System to organize activities in consultation with Member States, during the interfaith harmony week between all religions, faiths and beliefs proclaimed by the General Assembly as the first week of February of every year.

-58. The Heads of State and Government welcomed the establishment, in Vienna, of the King Abdullah Bin Abdul-Aziz International Center for Interreligious and Intercultural Dialogue on the basis of the purposes and principles enshrined in the Universal Declaration of Human Rights and the important role that the Center will play as a permanent platform for the enhancement of interreligious and intercultural dialogue;
+69. The Heads of State and Government welcomed the establishment, in Vienna, of the King Abdullah Bin Abdul-Aziz International Center for Inter-religious and Intercultural Dialogue on the basis of the purposes and principles enshrined in the Universal Declaration of Human Rights and the important role that the Center will play as a permanent platform for the enhancement of inter-religious and intercultural dialogue.

-59. Referring to UN General Assembly resolution A/RES/73/129 entitled "Promotion of interreligious and intercultural dialogue, understanding and cooperation for peace" and the Secretary-General's report A/73/391 entitled "Promotion of a culture of peace and interreligious and intercultural dialogue, understanding and cooperation for peace", The Heads of State and Government highly valued the input of the "Baku Process" launched in 2008 as a key platform for promoting intercultural dialogue and committed to promote this process within the UN system.
+70. Referring to UN General Assembly resolutions 72/136, 73/129, 74/23, 75/26 and 76/69, entitled "Promotion of inter-religious and intercultural dialogue, understanding and cooperation for peace" and the Secretary-General's reports A/72/488 (para.
+40) and A/74/476 (para.
+9), entitled "Promotion of a culture of peace and inter-religious and intercultural dialogue, understanding and cooperation for peace", the Heads of State and Government highly valued the input of the "Baku Process" launched in 2008 as a key platform for promoting intercultural dialogue and committed to promote this process within the UN system.